Search This Site

 Depending on which Operating System you purchased, your setup screens will look a bit different.
 However, the procedure for each is fairly similar.

 Keep in mind that these installations can take anywhere from 30 minutes to 2 hours or more.
 Normally, they take around 1 hour.
+So make sure to set aside the time - don't interrupt set up and come back later - often that's when something gets missed.

-Return to How To Build A Computer from Computer Boot
+Return to How To Build A Computer from Computer Boot.

-Return To Build Your Own Computer Homepage
+Return To Build Your Own Computer Home Page from Computer Boot.

-Copyright© 2008.
+Copyright© 2008-2014.
+Voice Marketing Inc. All Rights Reserved.
 Read our Privacy Policy.